-Bachelor Honours Degrees prepare students to develop advanced knowledge and skills for professional work, research and further learning corresponding to AQF level 8 qualifications.
+Bachelor Honours Degrees prepare students to develop advanced knowledge and skills for professional work, research and further learning corresponding to level 8 of the Australian Qualifications Framework.
 This program enables eligible students to deepen their knowledge in a specialized area of their discipline through an additional year of undergraduate study.

 Admission criteria for Australian and New Zealand students

 Curtin requires all applicants to demonstrate proficiency in English.
 Specific English requirements for this course are as outlined in the IELTS table below.
 Additional information on how you can meet the English requirement can be found on the English proficiency page.

 Applicants with higher education study Applicants with higher education study are those whose highest level of study since leaving secondary education is a higher education course, whether at a university or non-university provider.